Try Spam for breakfast.

 place

-If you are staying at the Marriott hotel at the end of the Diagonal St you can easily walk or get off the Poblenou exit of the metro in Barcelona like the Dude of Food did and make your way to the cities newest quality restaurant, El Mar-Amor.
+If you are staying at the Marriott hotel at the north end of the Diagonal St. you can easily walk or get off the Poblenou exit of the metro in Barcelona, like the Dude of Food did, and make your way to the cities newest quality restaurant, El Mar-Amor.

 The place is newly opened, mid May 2015, and was already doing a decent morning and evening business 4 days into it.
 Owner, manager and great host Hamid has put together a really great place to get to know.
 Hamid knows how to create and entertain.
 His hospitality is top notch and genuine.
 Let me give you some examples,